Policies

 If the student owes tuition and fees, the student will receive an invoice from the school.

-The Financial Aid office will notify the student of the amount of any federal grants that must be repaid by the student.
+The Financial Aid office will notify the student if any federal grants must be repaid.

 • If there is a reduction in tuition, students receiving the Pennsylvania state grant may be required to return a portion of what was received.
 You will be notified by Financial Aid if any amount of the state grant must be repaid.